lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The composite algorithm combinations defined in this document were chosen according to the following guidelines:

 1. RSA combinations are provided at key sizes of 2048 and 3072 bits.
-Since RSA 2048 and 3072 are considered to have 112 and 128 bits of classical security respectively, they are both matched with NIST PQC Level 1 algorithms and 128-bit symmetrc algorithms.
+Since RSA 2048 and 3072 are considered to have 112 and 128 bits of classical security respectively, they are both matched with NIST PQC Level 1 algorithms and 128-bit symmetric algorithms.
 1. Elliptic curve algorithms are provided with combinations on each of the NIST [RFC6090], Brainpool [RFC5639], and Edwards [RFC7748] curves.
 NIST PQC Levels 1 - 3 algorithms are matched with 256-bit curves, while NIST levels 4 - 5 are matched with 384-bit elliptic curves.
 This provides a balance between matching classical security levels of post-quantum and traditional algorithms, and also selecting elliptic curves which already have wide adoption.
 1. NIST level 1 candidates are provided, matched with 256-bit elliptic curves, intended for constrained use cases.